mvarrieur/portfolio-gatsby/src/content/projects/2019-09-01-liberty-mutual.md

 ## Roles

 I was hired at Liberty Mutual as part of a large initiative to start to transform their online servicing business to use modern web frameworks.
 Using the experience I gained while helping my friends with [Meta](/projects/meta) I was able to jump right into the Node back-end and had a ton of fun learning React + Redux for the front-end.
+During my time I was promoted to Principal Software Engineer leading a team of 8-10 developers and was able to guide the architecture and design principles of the new pages and features we were building.

 Liberty Mutual has also started to leverage a distributed Node.js microservice architecture using Docker, Hapi, Apache Kafka, traefik, Apache ZooKeeper, and consul.
+This allowed for all the separate teams working on services to have a centralized place to publish and subscribe to events while keeping code maintainable and separated.

+Liberty was the first place I was able to use React for anything beyond a side project.
+Using some popular React paradigms and patterns made it really easy to get up to speed quickly and start churning out new features immediately.
+I really loved the library and the ecosystem surrounding it.

 ## Technologies